 However, cancer is different.
 Even in the presence of oxygen (hence aerobic as opposed to anaerobic), it uses a less efficient method of energy generation (glycolysis, not phosphorylation).
 This is found in virtually all tumors, but why?
 Since oxygen is plentiful, it seems inefficient, because it could get way more ATP using OxPhos.
 But it can’t be that stupid, because it happens in virtually every single cancer cell in history.
 This is such as striking finding that it has become one of the emerging ‘Hallmarks of Cancer’ as detailed previously.
 But why?
 When something seems counterintuitive, but happens anyways, it’s usually that we simply do not understand.
 So we need to try to understand it rather than dismissing it as a freak of nature.

 For single-celled organisms like bacteria, there is evolutionary pressure to reproduce and grow as long as nutrients are available.
 Think of a yeast cell on a piece of bread.
 Grows like crazy.
 Yeast on a dry surface like a countertop stays dormant.
 There are two very important determinants of growth.
 You need not only the energy to grow, but also the raw building blocks.
-Think of a brink house.
+Think of a brick house.
 You need construction workers, but also bricks.
 Similarly, cells need the basic building blocks (nutrients) to grow.

 For multi-celled organisms, there is generally plenty of nutrients floating around.
 The liver cell, for example, finds lots of nutrients all over the place.
 The liver does not grow because it only takes up these nutrients when stimulated by growth factors.
 In our house analogy, there are plenty of bricks, but the foreman has told the construction workers not to build.
 So nothing is built.